View elegant scenes of light control created with Lutron.

 Lutron products range from dimmers and wireless occupancy sensors, to automated shade systems and sophisticated whole home and whole building light management systems.
 You’ll find them in the most architecturally and environmentally advanced buildings from Boston to Beijing.

-Each year, Lutron estimates its dimmers save a total of 9.2 billion kWh.
-That is the equivalent output of one large coal or nuclear-powered power plant, or about US$1 billion in energy costs.
+Each year, Lutron estimates its dimmers save a total of nearly 10 billion kWh or nearly $1 billion in annual energy costs2.
 “Dimming your lights even 20% saves nearly 20% in energy,” says Dr. Ian Rowbottom, principal application engineer at Lutron.
 “Dimming them more, saves even more.”

 The Lutron legacy of conservation began in 1959 when Joel Spira invented the solid-state light dimmer while using his New York apartment as a makeshift laboratory.
 Two years later, Lutron, the company he founded, introduced the Capri rotary dimmer, which forever changed the way people look at light.